-- Assessment Type 1: Skills and Applications Task (65%) - At least four 50 minute Skills and Assessment Tasks. - One out of the four is a no calculator no notes task. - Mathematical problems may be routine, analytical and/ or interpretative.
-It could be a variety of familiar and unfamiliar contexts and require the use of electronic - Assessment Type 2: Mathematical Investigations (35%) - At least two Mathematical Investigations consisting of 8 A4 pages.
+- Assessment Type 1: Skills and Applications Task (65%) - At least four 50 minute Skills and Assessment Tasks. - Mathematical problems may be routine, analytical and/ or interpretative.
+It could be a variety of familiar and unfamiliar contexts and require the use of electronic technology. - Assessment Type 2: Mathematical Investigations (35%) - At least two Mathematical Investigations consisting of 8 A4 pages.
 This includes tables, graphs, mathematical calculations and analysis of information. - Investigation involves mathematical relationships, concepts, or problems, which may be set in an applied context.
 Students will need to interpret and justify results, summarise and draw conclusions; they are also required to give appropriate explanations and arguments and may provide an opportunity to form and test predictions.